UMD: A Globally Connected University

 ARHU350 has been approved for the Diversity-Cultural Competence requirement of the General Education program.

-You are required to participate in several pre-departure meetings and complete preparatory reading prior to departure.
+You are required to participate in two pre-departure meetings and complete preparatory reading prior to departure.

 |Term||Year||Application Deadline||Admission Notification||Program Start||Program End|